NHMDenmark/DaSSCo-Integration/Documentation/Integration_to_hpc_sequence.md

+# Introduction
+This document reflects the interactions between Refinery and the Integration Server.

 # Sequence

 Integration server has persisted the asset in ARS and locally.
 These are the requirements for starting the sequence.